karampok/telco-ocp-lab/README.md

-# Agent-based  on virtual infrastructure
+# Agent-based/ZTP  on virtual infrastructure

 POC on OCP v4.12.z with complex network setup